mjfrigaard/sharing-your-work/manuscript/chapter1.md

 # Welcome!

+*Dear graduate students,*
-Congratulations!
-You've just entered graduate school, and you're on your way to more specialized education and training.
-Provided you did your [research](https://www.usnews.com/education/best-graduate-schools/top-graduate-schools/paying), a graduate school degree is still likely to be an excellent investment for your future.
+*Provided you did your [research](https://www.usnews.com/education/best-graduate-schools/top-graduate-schools/paying), a graduate school degree is still likely to be an excellent investment for your future.
 And after a few challenging years and sleepless nights, you'll be on your way to a rewarding career.

-## About us

-I loved my graduate school experience.
-I made friends and colleagues I'm still in contact with, and received some excellent advice from outstanding (and unexpected) mentors.
-As I write this, the cost of college tuition has grown faster than the amount of [financial aid available](https://www.insidehighered.com/news/2017/10/25/tuition-and-fees-still-rising-faster-aid-college-board-report-shows), and studies are showing degrees is some fields [have more value than others](https://www.eurekalert.org/pub_releases/2015-09/uok-coc091115.php).
-In recognition of these changes, my colleague and I have decided to write this technical guide.
-We felt a few topics were missing from our graduate education, and wanted to share what we've learned in the hopes it would make the transition from school to work a little less shocking.
+We loved graduate school--we made friends and colleagues we are still in contact with and received some excellent advice from outstanding (and unexpected) mentors.
+As we write this, the cost of college tuition has grown faster than the amount of [financial aid available](https://www.insidehighered.com/news/2017/10/25/tuition-and-fees-still-rising-faster-aid-college-board-report-shows), and studies are showing degrees is some fields [have more value than others](https://www.eurekalert.org/pub_releases/2015-09/uok-coc091115.php).
+In recognition of these changes, we decided to write a technical guide that covered a few topics that were missing from our graduate education.
+We wanted to share what we've learned with the hopes it would make the transition from school to work a little less shocking.*

+---

+Welcome!
+You've interested in statistics, data science, or research.

+Whether you just entered graduate school, started in a new position at work, began a boot camp for more specialized education and training, or you're interested in data analysis, this book will help you get started.

 We sincerely hope you'll find this information useful and give us feedback at `mfrigaard@paradigmdata.io` or `pspangler@paradigmdata.io.`